Bariloche: Climate

 The mean annual temperature in Bariloche is 8.4 °C in the city centre (1901–1950).
 At the airport in the eastern end, the mean annual temperature is 8.3 °C (for the period 1981–2010).
 In January, daytime temperatures normally range from 20 to 28 °C and may occasionally go up to 30 °C. The average minimum in January is 8.2 °C at the city centre and 6.6 °C at the airport although during warm days, nighttime temperatures can reach to 15 °C. In winter, daytime temperatures range from 1 to 8 °C while nighttime temperatures approach freezing or less.
 Temperatures vary by altitude; in general, the temperature decreases by 6 C-change for every 1000 m increase in altitude.

 The weather is characterized by being windy throughout the year; 85% of the days are windy and calm days are rare.
 Most of the wind predominantly comes from the west-northwest with easterly winds being rare.
 Normally, the winds are strong, particularly in spring where gusts can exceed 100 km/h.

 At the city centre, mean annual precipitation is 1092 mm in which there are 122 days with precipitation.
 In the eastern end where the airport is located, precipitation is lower, averaging 791 mm.
 In winter when temperatures are lower, snowfall can occur, which is favoured by the low evapotranspiration.
 In spring, melt from snow and lower temperatures lead to moist conditions that facilitate the development of dense forest and agricultural activities.

-The water temperature in the lakes are always cold, ranging from 12 to 15 °C. This is due to the lakes being large, making it difficult for the sun to influence its temperature owing to their large heat capacity.
+The water temperatures in the lakes are always low, ranging from 12 to 15 °C. This is due to the lakes being large, making it difficult for the sun to influence their temperature, owing to their large heat capacity.
 Smaller lakes can freeze in the winter, particularly those located in the higher elevations.

+Geology

 The central parts of Bariloche are built on a landscape of moraines and, next to the lake, of alluvial and lacustrine plains and terraces.
 The subsoil of the city consists partially of a succession of tills deposited during the Last Ice Age.